 In 2011 I worked all 40 zones and 244 countries 100 watt mobile.
 That was from Texas, which does not get the DX the east coast or Gulf coast does.

 Working DX mobile has gotten a bit easier since I added a SGC 500 amp in January, 2012.
-I still miss some like HV and VK9X yet again, plus Mount Athos.
+Central Asia paths are tough from here !

-If looking for US counties, I operate most frequently from Gregg, Harrison, and Marion Texas.
+If looking for US counties, I operate most frequently from Gregg, Harrison, and Marion County Texas.

 73 and hope we can QSO Tony